domichel/fvwm-xdg-menu/README.md

 Xdg_menu can be used with several other desktops: twm, WindowMaker, fvwm, icewm, ion3, blackbox, fluxbox, openbox, xfce4, openbox3, openbox3-pipe, awesome, jwm and readable.

-With xfce, kde and gnome, you may just symlink the menu:
+With xfce, you may just symlink the menu:

     ln -s /etc/xdg/menus/fvwm-applications.menu ~/.config/menus/applications-merged/fvwm-applications.menu

-The result will be a mix of the original xfce/kde/gnome menu and of this one.
+The result will be a mix of the original xfce menu and of this one.
+Be aware this will made kbuildsycoca4 to run at full speed forever and eat all your RAM.

 DONE: